eleda77/eleda77.github.io/docs/vocab_list.md

 **englobe** - enclose in or shape into a globe

+**engram** - a hypothetical permanent change in the brain accounting for the existence of memory; a memory trace

 **equerry** - an officer of the British royal household who attends or assists members of the royal family

 **eructation** - a belch

 **eschatological** - relating to death, judgment, and the final destiny of the soul and of humankind

+**escrima** - the national martial art of the Philippines; focuses on weapon-based self-defense using rattan sticks, improvised weapons, and empty-hand techniques

 **escutcheon** - a shield or emblem bearing a coat of arms